TrackyRaul/2020_5CI__team3_Farkas/docs/proj_charter.md

 There will be no costs because no hardware component will be bought.
 Also, as this is a school project, there are no salaries.

 ## Project Priorities and degrees of freedom
 The team has to respect the deadlines in order to keep up with the project and release the product.
-However, as this is a school project, dates can be flexible to give the team more time to analyze the obstacles encountered and learn new technologies.
+However, as this is a school project, dates can be flexible to give the team more time to analyze the obstacles encountered and learn to use new technologies.

 ## Approach
-Scrum methodology has been involved in this project.
-So, an iterative and incremental approach has been adopted, with various iterations subdivided in tasks and daily team meetings to verify tasks' status and plan for new ones.
+Scrum methodology will be used in this project.
+So, an iterative and incremental approach will be adopted, with various iterations subdivided in tasks and daily team meetings to verify tasks' status and plan for new ones.

 ## Constraints
 In order to update the timetable on MarconiTT, an updated version of the timetable files needs to be provided.